---

 | 0x05 | `max_fee_per_blob_gas` |

-| 0x06 | max cost (basefee=max, all gas used, includes blob cost and intrinsic cost) |
+| 0x06 | max cost (basefee=max, all gas used, includes blob cost, intrinsic cost, and signature verification cost) |

 | 0x07 | `len(blob_versioned_hashes)` |